 There is a slight problem with the above command.
 It will extract all the contents of the zip file in the current directory.
 That’s not a pretty thing to do because you’ll have a handful of files leaving the current directory unorganized.

-Unzip to directory
+Unzip to a specific directory

 A good practice is to unzip to directory in Linux command line.
 This way, all the extracted files are stored in the directory you specified.
 If the directory doesn’t exist, it will create one.